Kilimanjaro Clothing – What Clothes Do You Need For Kilimanjaro?

 You should not bring:

 • Cotton.
-Wearing cotton shirts on the lower reaches is fine but in general we would avoid cotton all together.
+You have probably heard this before and are wondering 'Why can't I wear cotton for climbing Kilimanjaro?'.
+Wearing cotton shirts on the lower reaches is fine but in general I would avoid cotton all together.
 It absorbs moisture and blocks breathability

 Read our Kilimanjaro packing list or see our specific guides on: